grandeurdev/arduino-sdk/README.md

 # Documentation

 `Project` is the main class and all functionalities originate from it.
-You get the object of this class when you initialize SDK's configurations using `apollo.init()`.
-You can safely imagine the object of `Project` class as a reference to your project on Grandeur Cloud.
+You get the object of this class when you initialize SDK's configurations using `grandeur.init()`.
+You can safely imagine the object of `Project` class as a reference to your project on Grandeur.

-`apollo` is the global object that gets available right away when you include `<Apollo.h>` in your sketch.
-It has just one purpose and therefore gives you only one function: `apollo.init()`.
+`grandeur` is the global object that gets available right away when you include `<Grandeur.h>` in your sketch.
+It has just one purpose and therefore gives you only one function: `grandeur.init()`.

-> ***Note 2***: You cannot connect with Grandeur Cloud or even with internet without first connecting with the WiFi.
+> ***Note 2***: You cannot connect with Grandeur or even with internet without first connecting with the WiFi.
 Therefore, the examples below are just for reference and you are required to handle your device's WiFi in order for them to work.
 You can see [these examples][Examples] to get a deeper understanding.
 They show WiFi handling too. 😉

 ### init

-> apollo.init (deviceID: _String_, apiKey: _String_, token: _String_) : returns _Project_
+> grandeur.init (deviceID: _String_, apiKey: _String_, token: _String_) : returns _Project_

 This method initializes SDK's connection configurations: `apiKey` and `authToken`, and returns an object of the `Project` class. `Project` class is the main class that exposes all functions of the SDK.